 Ashwell Jenneker has been the DDG for Statistical Support and Informatics at Statistics South Africa since 2008.
 The cluster exists to optimise the use of technology in the production and use of official statistics, to promote and provide better access to official statistics, and to support the production and use of official statistics.
 Ashwell started his career at Stats SA as a Statistical Training Officer before progressing to Deputy Director of Marketing, Acting Director of Communication for the Census 2001, Executive Manager of Statistical Information Services and Executive Manager of the Data Management and Information Delivery Project (DMID) before his DDG appointment.
 Ashwell is married and has two sons.
 His passion is clearly visible on the squash court.
 He has won numerous squash tournaments and currently plays in the Northern Gauteng squash team.
 He has a BSc (honours) in mathematics and a higher diploma in education from the University of Western Cape.
 He is a Fellow of the seventh class of the Africa Leadership Initiative-South Africa.

-Prof Danie Uys, PhD: President of the South African Statistical Association
+Prof Maseka Lesaoana, PhD: President of the South African Statistical Association

-Danie Uys, associated professor in Statistics in the Department of Statistics and Actuarial Science at the University of Stellenbosch, was elected President of the South African Statistical Association (SASA) during the annual general meeting of the association in 2016.
-Prof Uys is the first president serving a term of two years after an amendment to the constitution in 2015.
+Maseka Lesaoana, professor in the Department of Statistics at the University of Limpopo, was elected Vice-President of the South African Statistical Association (SASA) during the annual general meeting of the association in 2017, and became SASA President in 2018.
+Prof Lesaoana’s research interests are in Applied Statistics and Operations Research.